UniMath/agda-unimath/src/synthetic-homotopy-theory/multiplication-circle.lagda.md

-{{#title  The multiplication operation on the circle
+# The multiplication operation on the circle
----

 Contributors: Egbert Rijke.